x-cellent/basic-docker-workshop/4-solution-docker-run/exercise.md

 2) Enter the images and explore on which port the jenkins server is listening inside the container

-- hint: configfile or open ports
+- hint: configfile / nsenter + netstat

 3) Map this port with the run command to the docker host